valentynkt/BackendGarden/content/notes/Code-First.md

 ## Overview

 The Code-First approach is a methodology used in software development where the design of the software solution starts with the coding phase rather than the traditional method of [[Database]] or system design.
-This approach is particularly popular in object-oriented programming, where developers can focus on the domain design and business logic first, without worrying about the database schema until later.
+This approach is particularly popular in [[Object Oriented Programming]], where developers can focus on the domain design and business logic first, without worrying about the database schema until later.

 ## Key Features of Code-First